hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/05-Simulate-data-distribution-shifts/README.md

 - `make list` to list all the available commands (including those new ones)
 - `make show_env` to have a glance at the configuration of your project

-Si now your goal will be to alternate for example `make get_new_month` and `make run_flow` to inject new data and run a whole workflow lifecycle.
+Now your goal will be to alternate for example `make get_new_month` and `make run_flow` to inject new data and run a whole workflow lifecycle.

 **💻 Run the `make get_new_month` and `make run_flow` commands until there is no more data to process**